Homes for Sale

 - The result is that plant life also varies from one end of the island to the other.
 The vegetation in the south is more similar to that of the mainland.
 The principal trees are douglas-firs, red alders, bigleaf maples, western redcedar, and western hemlocks.
 Vine maples are notably absent, except where they have been planted.
 Other under-story plants are not too surprising, including the Evergreen Huckleberry, lower longleaf Oregon- grape, red elderberries, salal, oceanspray, and nettles.
 Non-native introduced plants such as foxgloves, ivies and hollies are also evident.

-Whether you are coming for the day or would like to make your summer or even your permanent home here, trust Whidbey Island Real Estate
+Whether you are coming for the day, would like to make your summer, or even your permanent home here, trust Whidbey Island Real Estate